splamei/rplus-discord-rpc/README.md

 - Be able to access Rhythm Plus in a Chromium Web Browser

 ## Installation

+### Wait!
+This repo is still under development so there are no releases yet.
+To help speed up the process, you could help with the repo's development via issues and PRs!

 Note: You must have the Discord app installed as it will not work on the website version
 1. Download the server app and extension through the [releases tabs](https://github.com/splamei/rplus-discord-rpc/releases)
 2. Extract the download zip file via your fave tool